-I don't think any of them would do the same with the word "nigger" or "paki" but they're happy to use "mong" or "retard" as a means of getting a laugh.
+I don't think any of them would do the same with the n-word or "p*ki" but they're happy to use "mong" or "retard" as a means of getting a laugh.
 And audiences will laugh at those words too and rarely even complain about them.
 But I think they do equate with those racial and homophobic epithets that are rarely heard these days.
 They do confirm the stereotype of disabled people and contribute to their further isolation in a world that already tries to pretend they don't exist.

-The argument over offensive words has previously included references the golfer Tiger Woods made about playing "like a spazz" - derived from the word spastic, another term that's been used offensively in playground abuse - terms like retard (a word that landed the Black-Eyed Peas in trouble, when really they should be in jail for their utterly appalling ear pollution, rather than linguistic crimes) and the long debate over the term nigger and its reclamation.
+The argument over offensive words has previously included references the golfer Tiger Woods made about playing "like a spazz" - derived from the word spastic, another term that's been used offensively in playground abuse - terms like retard (a word that landed the Black-Eyed Peas in trouble, when really they should be in jail for their utterly appalling ear pollution, rather than linguistic crimes) and the long debate over the the n-word and its reclamation.